 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Read my full disclosure here.

 I love traveling with my little ones, but sometimes mom and dad need a vacation!
 Last fall we took a longer getaway to Las Vegas, and recently we went on short holiday to Greenport, Long Island.
+We have also taken day trips to this lovely North Fork town with our kids.
+Out in Greenport there is lots to do (and eat) for everyone!

-A visit to Greenport, Long Island
+Things to do in Greenport, Long Island

 Long Island is 118 miles long and an island due east of New York City.
 We live in the westernmost county, and The North Fork is the top peninsula on the East End.
 The southern peninsula, sometimes called the South Fork, is more commonly referred to as “The Hamptons”.